 To help your friend through a divorce, it may be time to be open and honest with your feelings.
 In some instances, a bit of tough love is needed to get your friend back on track.
 If there is anything that you must get off your chest, it’s best to do so rather than holding it in.

 None of us want to see our friends go through a divorce.
 However, when you factor in that over 2.4 million divorces occur in the United States every year, you may find yourself in the predicament of having to support your friend.
 No matter what you do, make sure you give plenty of love, support, and guidance to help your friend get back up on their feet.

 Counseling is one other way to help your friend understand what is good for her.
-Counseling services like Halcyon can help you in getting your friend through the rough phase of life and help her make the right decision.
+Counseling services can help you in getting your friend through the rough phase of life and help her make the right decision.